alertlogic/ehub-collector/README.md

 ## EHubActivityLogs Function

 The `EHubActivityLogs` listens to `insights-operational-logs` Event Hub located in the Event Hub namespace created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
-The `insights-operational-logs` is created automatically by Azure when a subscription's [Log Profile is integrated with Event Hub](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#azure-subscription-monitoring-data).
+The `insights-operational-logs` is created automatically by Azure when a subscription's [Log Profile is integrated with Event Hub via Azure Monitor service](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#azure-subscription-monitoring-data).
 Follow this guide to [Stream the Azure Activity Log to Event Hubs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-logs-stream-event-hubs).
 Collected JSON objects are wrapped into the protobuf [structure](https://github.com/alertlogic/al-collector-js/blob/master/proto/common_proto.piqi.proto) structure and then are forwarded to Alert Logic Ingestion service.

 ## EHubGeneral Function

-The `EHubGeneral` listens to `alertlogicloghub` which is created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
+The `EHubGeneral` listens to `alertlogic-log` which is created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
 The `alertlogicloghub` event hub can be used for integration with, for example, [diagnostic logs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/diagnostic-logs-stream-event-hubs) or [Azure AD logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub).
 Collected JSON objects are wrapped into the protobuf [structure](https://github.com/alertlogic/al-collector-js/blob/master/proto/common_proto.piqi.proto) structure and then are forwarded to Alert Logic Ingestion service.

 # Local Development